 - Referral Fees and Payment

-The most likely reason for Section 5 suspensions is because customers filed chargebacks or other disputes likely claiming that they did not receive their items.
-Amazon has a similar policy which can result in account deactivation (not just suspension) wherein one cannot even login to the Amazon account.
+The most likely reason for Section 5 suspensions is that customers filed chargebacks or other disputes likely claiming that they did not receive their items.
+Amazon has a similar policy that can result in account deactivation (not just suspension) wherein one cannot even log in to the Amazon account.
 This “Section 5” notice seems to be Walmart’s version of this.

-What you can do to avoid this suspension:
+Here are some of the things you can do to avoid Walmart’s section 5 suspension:

 If you would like help with this process, please contact us.
 If you have more information about this issue, please let us know!